MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   **By workload** - You separate files and each application data type into different protection groups.
 Organizing by workload allows you to manage workloads as a group.
 However, recovering a multi-application server might require multiple tapes from different protection groups.

 -   **By RPO/RTO** - Gather data sources with similar Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs) in protection groups.
-You control the RPO by setting the synchronization frequency for the protection group which determines the amount of potential data loss (in time) during unexpected outages.
+You control the RPO by setting the synchronization frequency for the protection group, which determines the amount of potential data loss (in time) during unexpected outages.
 The RTO is the acceptable amount of time that data is unavailable.
 The storage methods you select for the protection group directly impacts the RTO.

 -   **By data characteristics** - For example how often data changes, how rapidly it grows, or its storage requirements.

 ## Choosing a name for the protection group
-When choosing a name for your Protection Group, the name should be meaningful.
+When choosing a name for your Protection Group, you should choose a meaningful name.
 The name must be unique to the DPM server.
-The Protection Group name can include any combination of alphanumeric characters and spaces, but it cannot be longer than 64 characters.
-DPM does not support special characters such as `|`, `/`, `(`, `)`, or `.`.
+The Protection Group name can include any combination of alphanumeric characters and spaces, but it can't be longer than 64 characters.
+DPM doesn't support special characters such as `|`, `/`, `(`, `)`, or `.`.

 ## Figure out how much storage space you need
-When you create a protection group and select disk-based protection, you must allocate space on the storage pool for the replicas and recovery points for each data source that you have selected for membership in the group, and you must allocate space on protected file servers or workstations for the change journal.
+When you create a protection group and select disk-based protection, you must allocate space on the storage pool for the replicas and recovery points for each data source you've selected for membership in the group.
+You must also allocate space on protected file servers or workstations for the change journal.

 To help you figure out storage capacity, use the [Storage Calculator for DPM with Modern Backup Storage](https://www.microsoft.com/download/details.aspx?id=54301)